-The APCERT SC may review the continued eligibility and suitability of Operational Members or other Partners at any time.
-If the APCERT SC is of the opinion that a member/partner no longer meets the membership eligibility requirements, or is otherwise unsuitable for APCERT membership, it may recommend that APCERT revoke or change that membership/partnership.
+The APCERT SC may review the continued eligibility and suitability of Operational Members or Partners at any time.
+If the APCERT SC is of the opinion that a member / partner no longer meets membership eligibility requirements, or is otherwise unsuitable for APCERT membership, the SC may recommend that APCERT revoke or change the status of that membership / partnership.